 Richard Williams is a senior software engineer and research fellow in the Centre for Health Informatics.
 He has led the development and implementation of several award winning web applications for reducing patient harm, and is currently working on a PhD on the translation of routinely collected health data into actionable information for clinicians via real time dashboards.
 His role is to lead a team of software engineers to deliver the applications listed below.
 Richard is currently funded by GM PSTRC - a 5 year project to improve patient safety within primary care.

 Current and past projects

 SMASH - analyses patient records to find patients at risk of hazardous prescribing.
-After a successful trial in Salford this is to be rolled out across Greater Manchester
+After a successful trial in Salford this currently being rolled out across Greater Manchester

 PINGR - analyses patient records to find patients with opportunities to improve their care.
 As with SMASH, currently being trialled in Salford ahead of a wider roll out

 STELAR - a project to pull together data from 5 birth cohorts around the UK to investigate the development of asthma and allergies

 - COCPIT - software for performing detailed care pathway analysis for researchers and health professionals